Stopping virus a huge challenge at crowded US meat plants - KVIA

 “With workers in close proximity, working long hours, and feeling pressure to continue even when sick, the meat industry is at particular risk for pandemic-related disruptions,” Specht said.

-Associated Press Writers Stephen Groves contributed to this report from Sioux Falls, South Dakota, Amy Forliti reported from Minneapolis, David Pitt reported from Des Moines, Iowa, and Adriana Gomez Licon reported from Miami.
+Associated Press writers Stephen Groves in Sioux Falls, South Dakota; Amy Forliti in Minneapolis; David Pitt in Des Moines, Iowa; and Adriana Gomez Licon in Miami contributed to this report.